 Prior to test

-- The day before the test, you may be asked to use laxatives and enemas to empty your digestive system.
-This is because stool in the intestines may make it harder to read the x-rays.
+- A laxative and enema may be given the day before.
+It will empty your digestive system.
+Stool in the gut may make it harder to read the x-rays.

 Description of the Test